Batch-of-Thought: Cross-Instance Learning for Enhanced LLM Reasoning

 \subsection{Main Results}

 As shown in Table~\ref{tab:main}, we compare task performance after integrating the proposed \textsc{BoT} method into the reflection framework.
-Across three backbones, \textsc{BoT-R} is consistently competitive and typically the strongest overall variant, improving over both ReAct and standard Reflection on most dataset--model pairs.
+Across three backbones, \textsc{BoT-R} is is consistently competitive and typically the strongest overall variant, improving over both ReAct and standard Reflection on most dataset--model pairs.
 The gains are most visible on higher-variance, decision-heavy tasks where per-instance reflection can be brittle.
 For example, under GPT-4o, \textsc{BoT-R} improves FraudDet and GPQA by $+4.7$ and $+2.9$ accuracy points over Reflection, respectively, and yields an average improvement of $+2.6$ points across all six datasets.
-In contrast, on near-saturated benchmarks where base performance is already high, the accuracy headroom is limited, and the improvements are naturally smaller, suggesting that BoT is most beneficial when cross-instance comparison provides additional corrective signal.
+On near-saturated benchmarks (e.g., SMS Spam with Qwen3), where base performance is already high, the accuracy headroom is limited and BoT-R may not always outperform simpler baselines, suggesting that BoT is most beneficial when cross-instance comparison provides additional corrective signal.

 We further evaluate efficiency using a unified reference pricing scheme based on production-grade GPT-4o pricing.
 Table~\ref{tab:token_cost_small} shows that \textsc{BoT-R} substantially reduces overall token cost, achieving \textbf{46.9\%} average savings across the three representative benchmarks at batch size $8$, and up to \textbf{61\%} reduction on \texttt{SMS\_Spam}.
 These reductions indicate that batch-aware reflection effectively amortizes reflective reasoning across instances while improving task performance.